intellee/blog.diffense.co.kr/_posts/2020-03-26-SearchIndexer.md

 wcout << L"\t" << pszUrl;
 ```

-We thought that a vulnerability would arise in the course of manipulating the rules.
+We thought that a vulnerability would arise in the process of manipulating the rules.
 And we decided to analyze the functions associated with it.

-We conducted binary analysis focusing on the following functions.
+We conducted binary analysis focusing in the following functions :

 - [ISearchRoot::put_RootURL](https://docs.microsoft.com/en-us/windows/win32/api/searchapi/nf-searchapi-isearchroot-put_rooturl)
 - [ISearchCrawlScopeManager::AddRoot](https://docs.microsoft.com/en-us/windows/win32/api/searchapi/nf-searchapi-isearchcrawlscopemanager-addroot)